luisarbezerra/real-time-chat/doc/doc.md

 3. **Shared Library**: Common types shared between frontend and backend

    - Types and mocks for `Message`, `User` and `SocketEvents` (can be extended)
-   - Promotes type safety across the entire application and escalability of the app
+   - Promotes type safety across the entire application and scalability of the app

 4. **In-memory Storage**: Message history stored in memory on the backend
    - Simple Array-based storage for this prototype
-   - Efficient for small to medium scale applications
+   - Efficient for small to medium-scale applications
    - No persistence between server restarts (noted as a future enhancement)

 ## Technical Decisions